handyc/klurp/README.md

 - new tutorials
 - article on proof of concept coming soon

-A new release for Klurp is planned for April 2023.
+A new release for Klurp is planned for June 2023.

 ``    February 2023               March 2023                   April 2023         ``
 `` Su Mo Tu We Th Fr Sa        Su Mo Tu We Th Fr Sa         Su Mo Tu We Th Fr Sa  ``